-An egress window can add around $18,000 per room to your home’s value.
+It adds $8,000 to $10,000 per room to your home’s value.

-The average cost to install an egress window is around $2,500 to $4,000.
+The average installation cost is around $2,500 to $5,000.

-An egress window needs to be a minimum of 24 inches tall, 20 inches wide, and a maximum of 44 inches off the floor, opening to a minimum clearing of 5.7 sq.ft.
+It needs to be a minimum of 24 inches tall, 20 inches wide, and a maximum of 44 inches off the floor, opening to a minimum clearing of 5.7 sq.ft.